88mphapp/docs/docs/smartcontract.md

 ###### Important note

-Withdrawing may fail if the 88mph pool has failed to generate enough interest from the underlying money market to cover the deficit incurred by the original upfront interest payout, and no one has funded the difference by buying bonds.
+Withdrawing may fail if the 88mph pool has failed to generate enough interest from the underlying money market to cover the promised fixed-rate interest, and no one has funded the difference by buying bonds.
 This is the main risk of depositing into 88mph.

 ##### `function earlyWithdraw(uint256 depositID, uint256 fundingID) external`